darkVader1/php_virus/README.md

 I have not added any payload yet.
 I am working on getting the infection mechanism right first.
 I hope to add payloads(I was thinking of using JSON) to this in the future.
 You can modify this virus to infect any file.
 And it can become pretty nasty.

+### to do:
+The virus infects itself and reinfects already infected files.
+This will be fixed by me in the future.

 Feel free to contribute to it and build on it if you please.

 # Warning: